Yes. Please notify our office and we will send a copy directly to you.

 • Mild Sleep Apnea

 • Severe Sleep Apnea

 During a split-night sleep study, the first half of the night will be diagnostic monitoring of your sleep.
 In the second half of the study, we will begin a CPAP titration by placing a mask on the face to determine what pressure setting is optimal for treating your sleep apnea.

 A polysomnogram records sleep-related information while you sleep.
 Information commonly recorded during a polysomnogram includes brainwaves, airflow, eye movements, and leg and chin movements.
 By analyzing the recordings from a polysomnogram, a sleep specialist can make the appropriate diagnosis of your specific sleep disorder.

 The BiPAP is a device used to provide non-invasive pressure support and CPAP via mask, usually nasal.
 BiPAP stands for Bi-level Positive Airway Pressure.
 The BiPAP aids oxygenation and ventilation in cases of sleep apnea or ventilatory muscle fatigue.
 It has also been applied to prevent the more invasive procedures of intubation or tracheostomy.

-CPAP is a mask that goes over the nose or nose and mouth which is connected to a small machine.
-CPAP stands for Continuous Positive Airway Pressure.
-After the CPAP titration, you will be referred to a durable medical equipment company who will deliver the machine for home use within a few days.
+CPAP (continuous positive airway pressure) is a mask that goes over the nose or nose and mouth and is connected to a small machine.
+If you need one for sleep apnea, you will be referred to a durable medical equipment company that will deliver the machine to your home within a few days.
 If you haven’t received the machine within a week, please contact our office.